micha-p/gumsolver/README.md

 ## Theory

-There are two main types of objects: Connectors keep the values, a list of listeners and basically understand two signals for setting their values.
+There are two main types of objects: Connectors keep the values, take care of a list of listeners and basically understand two signals for changing their values: Setting and forgetting.
 Whenever they get such a signal from any informant, they inform all listeners except the informer whether they got a new value or they lost their value.

-Constraints understand these changes, ask for values, compute new ones, and propagate them to all other attached connectors.
-Probes are derived from constraints and just communicate with the user.
+Constraints are listening to them, understand their messages, eventually ask for their values, compute new ones, and propagate them to all other attached connectors.
+Probes are a special kind of listeners, derived from constraints and just communicate with the user.

-Such constraints are given as arithmetic terms building a network of equations.
-The right part of any given equation is parsed into smaller expressions, which are converted to a connector attached to a constraint, which in turn is attaches itself to it's operands (other connectors or constants) during creation.
+Networks of constraints and linked connectors are specified as arithmetic terms and equations.

 ## Example Usage